Super Mario All-Stars: Reception

+Original release

 The compilation received critical acclaim.
 Reviewers thought it was a must-have that represented the SNES library at its finest, and would occupy players for hours, if not days.
 Nintendo Magazine System (NMS) estimated it could entertain players for up to a year.
 A critic from Computer and Video Games (CVG) described Super Mario All-Stars as the Super Mario director's cut, bringing fans updated graphics and audio in addition to a game (The Lost Levels) few had experienced.
 A reviewer from Electronic Gaming Monthly (EGM), overwhelmed by the improvements, called it a "masterpiece from beginning to end".

 Critics praised the collection's games as excellent remakes, stating they aged well and appreciating the effort that went into retrofitting them for the SNES.
 For AllGame, retrospectively reviewing the version including Super Mario World, the compilation represented "the absolute pinnacle of the 2D platform genre".
 Critics said the games played just as they did on the NES and retained what made them great.
 EGM's reviewers were satisfied the various secrets were left intact.
 Nintendo Power wrote the games got better with time, while EGM and CVG suggested players abandon the antiquated NES games for the SNES upgrade.
 Although one of the NMS reviewers admitted to preferring Super Mario World, citing the compilation's less instinctive controls and somewhat simplistic graphics, he said Super Mario All-Stars was still worth buying.